 Do I have to pay taxes for child support?

-Depending on the case, the payor must tax child support, it does not mean that there is a specific tax on child support, but there is a tax on the income it uses to pay child support.
+Depending on the case, the payor must pay tax on child support, it does not mean that there is a specific tax on child support, but there is a tax on the income generated to pay child support.

 At the same time, the only problem is that child support is not deductible since it is an expense for your children that is not for your consumption.
 For this reason, your tax bills will not change except for your income and separate expenses.